 The declarative approach is a bit weird in the beginning to understand, but once you get the hang of it you will never want to let things such as property bindings go.
-Things like state machines and animation components makes transitioning between views and animating UIs just a matter of 1 or 2 code lines.
+Things like state machines and animation components make transitioning between views and animating UIs just a matter of 1 or 2 code lines.

 Qt originated as a C++ framework, with Qt Quick & QML added later as a declarative layer to simplify UI development & prototyping.
-So you get a solid and proven C++ framework which makes the integration between the scripting world and C++ easy and allows to define nice separations between application logic and UI.
+So you get a solid and proven C++ framework that makes the integration between the scripting world and C++ easy and allows you to define nice separations between application logic and UI.
 So if you have existing C++ logic you want to reuse in your mobile app, Qt is the way to go.